 Read my article to learn about the best studentloan options to help you pay for college, save money, and avoid graduating with debt.

-This year’s student loan interest rates are slightly lower than they were for the 2024-25 academic year.
-Now that you know the latest rates for loans borrowed during the upcoming school year, make sure that you understand the Best Student Loan Options for 2026-27 and make smart choices for your family.
+This year’s student loan interest rates are slightly higher than they were for the 2025-26 academic year.
+So, make sure that you understand the Best Student Loan Options for 2026-27 and make smart choices for your family.

 How Exactly Are Student Loan Interest Rates Determined?

-IMPORTANT NOTE: The new student loan interest rates for 2026-27 will apply only to new loans borrowed between July 1, 2026 and June 30, 2027.
+IMPORTANT NOTE: These new student loan interest rates for 2026-27 apply only to new loans borrowed between July 1, 2026 and June 30, 2027.
 They do not apply to any previous loans you may have borrowed.
-The rates for future loans borrowed after June 30, 2027 will be determined based on future U.S. Treasury Auction results.
+Also, the rates for future loans borrowed after June 30, 2027 will be determined based on the future U.S. Treasury Auction result in May 2027.

 Will These Rates Apply to Private Student Loans?